MHMDHIDR/mindful-breathing-app/README.md

 The app sends two types of notifications:

-1. **Reminder Notifications**: Motivational messages encouraging you to take a breathing break
+1. **Reminder Notifications**: Motivational messages encouraging you to take a wellness break
-2. **Guided Exercise Notifications**: Step-by-step breathing instructions
+2. **Guided Exercise Notifications**: Step-by-step wellness instructions

 ## 🛠️ Development